-A history of recurrent pneumonia or chronic cough / respiratory symptoms should be sought at admission.
+A history of recurrent pneumonia or chronic cough / respiratory symptoms at admission.
 This may be a sign of underlying vulnerabilities, chronic lung disease or environmental factors (see table below).
-History & clinical examination is the best starting point to investigate further.
+History and clinical examination is the best starting point to investigate further.

 |Environmental factors||Underlying conditions|

 Congenital lung malformation

 - Document type: Clinical Guideline

 - Services responsible: General Paediatrics, Paediatric Infectious Diseases, Children’s Emergency Department

 - Review frequency: 2 years

 SIGN UP TO RECEIVE GUIDELINE UPDATES